ChrstphrHll/npc_gen/students/Aksel Strohm.md

 # Aksel Strohm
 ---
 ### Description
-- Tiefling Sorcerer from Aldercrown Empire
+- Tiefling Sorcerer from Principality of the Palus Peoples
 - 7th year Assault student in Jettenia
-- long wavy auburn hair that's put up, Pale Green eyes, and Spring Green skin
+- long curly strawberry blond hair that's braided, Pale Green eyes, and Spring Green skin
 - Is Hypnotic and Impractical, and has Vengful as their ideal

 ### Organizations